johnwhitington/cpdf-source/cpdf.1.md

 **cpdf -ocg-list in.pdf**

-List the optional content groups in the PDF, one oper line, to Standard Output.
+List the optional content groups in the PDF, one oper line, to standard output.

 **cpdf -ocg-rename -ocg-rename-from \<a> -ocg-rename-to \<b> in.pdf -o out.pdf**